The SQL RTRIM is one of the SQL String Function, which is used to remove the empty spaces from the Right hand side of a character expression.

 SELECT RTRIM(@i) AS Result;

-Next line, We used the RTRIM function directly on a string data
+Next line, We used the SQL RTRIM function directly on a string data

 SELECT RTRIM('Welcome to T-SQL ') AS Result;